610.275.0700

 The rationale for requesting confirmation that the other parent has consented to the travel is to reduce the potential for abduction claims.
 Taking the steps to ensure that you have written consent from the other parent will allow you the peace of mind so you face no potential issues with Customs either in this country, or in the county you are visiting.

-Having a notarized letter from the other parent and being prepared for anything when traveling abroad, especially during the pandemic, is smart.
+Having a notarized letter from the other parent and being prepared for anything when traveling abroad, especially is smart.
 Stay up to date by visiting the websites we've included above, and make sure to keep your child's parent informed any travel outside of Pennsylvania, especially abroad.
+Consult with a child custody lawyer if you have any more questions.
+It's more important to make sure you are informed than to assume.

 Contact Us